SEIR-7-06/react_todo_walkthrough/sprints/Sprint1.md

 export default TodosContainer;
 ```

 > Something that's weird is that we imported `React` from `'react'` but then we imported `{Route}` from `'react-router-dom'`.
 What's with the curly braces?
-In the latter case we're actually only importing a specific module of the `react-router-dom` and name spacing it within `Route` If we had omitted the curly braces, it would have grabbed all of `react-router-dom`'s functionality.
+In the latter case we're only importing a specific module of the `react-router-dom` package.
+If we had omitted the curly braces, it would have grabbed all of `react-router-dom`'s functionality.
 Check out the [react-router-dom source code](https://github.com/ReactTraining/react-router/tree/master/packages/react-router/docs/api) and we can clearly see the Route is a module within react-router-dom

 Great, we should now be able to see our `Home` component's "I am the Home page" show up on `localhost:3000`!
 Going to `localhost:3000/todos` should show "I am the TodosContainer page".